minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 excessively and express a desire to see changes made to the campaign finance system to lessen the influence of wealthy donors @bonica p.1.

-The Koch Industries, a privately held Industrial conglomerate, are one of the biggest donors to US politics.
-They are known especially for their involvement in the 2016 election cycle, where they spent "more than twice what the Republican national committee spent in the previous presidential election"
-@skocpol2016koch p.8.

-// == Koch Industries example (2016 elections)
-// - political shift in US politics, differences in income and wealth, powerful and
-//   wealthy want to influence elections/politics, @skocpol2016koch mixed with
-//   polarisation of bipartisan parties @polarisation
-// - even 84 percent of citizens believe that money has too great an influence in
-//   politics and express a desire to reform the campaign finance system to limit the
-//   influence of wealthy donors" @bonica p.1
-// - Koch Industries as one of the biggest donors...
-// - especially involvement in the 2016 election - plegded to spend more than twice
-//   that of republican comittee, support the republican party and the far-right
-//   @skocpol2016koch p.8
-- most republicans received contributions from oil&gas, with constently over 80% of rebublicans receiving oil&gas contributions from 2016-2024.
-  @OpenSecrets2024PartisanIndustries
-- Koch Industries have multifaceted approach, one through campaign contributions, another through organized groups and networks of political mega-donors (reshaping "gedankengut"), @Hertel-Fernandez_Skocpol_Sclar_2018 p.1 such as through the "koch network":
+The Koch brothers (David and Charles), are one of these influential donors, who have a multifaceted approach when it comes to their involvement in US politics.
+On the one hand, they shape the "mindset" of the US population through organised groups, think-tanks and networks of other mega-donors with similar political and social ideologies, such as the Koch Network @Hertel-Fernandez_Skocpol_Sclar_2018 p.1.

+#set quote(block: true)
 #quote(
   attribution: [Skocpol @skocpol2016koch p.8],
 )[
-    The Koch network is not just a congeries of big money donations from the two brothers themselves, or a loose, undisciplined array of advocacy groups and political action committees to which the principals send checks.
+  The Koch network is not just a[n]... undisciplined array of advocacy groups and political action committees to which the principals send checks.
 Instead, the network has by now evolved into a nationally federated, full-service, ideologically focused parallel to the Republican Party.
 ]

-- although with their Koch network and ideology they can do so much, the contributions are relevant bec. quantifiable. increased so much over time (rank 5 over 29k in contributions in 2024 @OpenSecretsKochIndustries)
+// - although with their Koch network and ideology they can do so much, the
+//   contributions are relevant bec. quantifiable. increased so much over time (rank
+//   5 over 29k in contributions in 2024 @OpenSecretsKochIndustries)
+On the other hand, the Koch Industries, headed by Charles Koch, not only influence elections through their Network, but they donate insane sums of money to fund the electoral campaigns of Republican presidential and congressional candidates @skocpol2016koch.
+Especially over the past ten years, Koch Industries have increased their campaign contributions by at least 10% per election cycle, amounting to 28 Millon USD in the 2022 election cycle, with approximately 90-97% of these congressional contributions going to Republican candidates
+@OpenSecretsKochIndustries.

+In general, the increase in contribution of the Koch Industries to US congressional candidates reflects the general trends, with 80% of all congressional Oil&Gas related contributions going to republican candidates from the 2016-2024 electoral cycles @OpenSecrets2024PartisanIndustries.
+The average contributions to members of congress have increased as well within the last 40 years.
+Since the 2024 election cylce is due in November 2024, the contributions there are not comparable to 2022 yet.

 #figure(image("figures/FusionCharts.jpg", width: 80%), caption: [
   Average Contributions to Members of Congress, 1990-2022 ])

-- Not only does this have dire consequences for democracy (e.g. wealthy donors being able to influence policy) @Weschle_2022b
+Given these trends of campaign contributions in the US Congress, and especially the participation which wealthy (fossil fuel) donors like the Koch brothers have in these elections, the question is why donors such as these contribute immense sums such as these to congressional elections?
+It is to assume that profit-maximizing firms such as the Koch Industries do not merely contribute millions of USD to congressional campaigns without considering their "bottom line" @stratmann-2017 p.13.
+Thus, the question is what campaign contributors are to receive in return for their donations.

-- But... the Koch Brothers, esp.
-David Koch's role in climate change denying,
+Given Charles Koch's position at the Industry and fossil fuel related conglomerate Koch Industries and David Koch's history in climate change denial
-  @doreian2022koch p.2,8 @skocpolfernandez2016 and given their role in being able to contribute to congresspeople and influence the "gedankengut" of the US citizens, makes one wonder what the consquences for environmental policy is.
+@doreian2022koch pp. 2-8, and their donor and advocacy roles in the United States, makes one wonder what the consequences of fossil fuel related campaign contributions to the US congress could mean for US environmental policies.

-- this is exactly what is to be analysed in this paper, e.g. how energy related (anti and pro env.) campaign contributions to house members effects their votes on environmental legislation.

-== Literature & Methods used
-- based on strattman @stratmann-2002 (methodology & models) @stratmann-1995
-  (contribution data), empirical and theoretical part, (causal identification strategy) use of campaign contribution and roll call data, OLS/probit
-- Outline
-  - first, theoretical review of campaign contribution literature, with a focus on the causal relationship between contributions and votes, then linear and logit/probi model to estimate the effect of anti/pro env. contributions on pro/anti env. votes
+These questions will be analysed in this paper, i.e. examining the influence of energy (fossil fuel and environmental related) contributions on the voting behavior of US House members on methane pollution bills.The Analysis is based on the Paper of Thomas Stratmann @stratmann-2002, who exploits the time series nature of contribution and votes to approach a causal identification strategy to measure the effect of financial contributions on rollcall votes.
+Regarding campaign contribution, however, @stratmann-2002 uses the aggregate contributions for each election cycle, whereas in his 1995 paper @stratmann-1995, only the contributions leading up to the vote are included, regardless of election cylce.
+In this paper, both contribution data approaches will be included.// if i use 1995 stratmann's "data", then shouldn't I also include his models ?

+The chapter 2 of this paper will give a short literature review on the economics and political science perspectives on money in politics, with a focus on the causal relationship between campaign contributions and the representatives' voting decisions.
+Chapter 3 presents the research design, details the reasoning behind analysing environmental legislation and the methane pollution rollcall votes in particular, and presents the hypotheses regarding the effect of contribution on voting decisions.
+Chapter 4 presents the data types and processing for the analysis, and chapter 5 presents the models used.
+Chapter 6 reports the results, Chapter 7 provides the discussion of these, and chapter 8 concludes the paper.

 #pagebreak()